Is glycine the safest medicine? Glycine: application features and side effects

 • children under 3 years old - 50 mg of glycine;

-• children after 3 years are recommended 100 mg of glycine.
+• Children over 3 years of age are recommended to take 100 mg of glycine.

-The frequency and duration of taking glycine during the day depends on the indications for taking the drug.
+The frequency and duration of glycine intake during the day depends on the indications for taking the drug.

-1. With stress, mental stress, memory impairment, inability to concentrate, delay mental development, a decrease in mental activity for children after 3 years is recommended to take 2-3 times / day, course use is 14-30 days.
+1. For stress, mental tension, memory impairment, inability to concentrate, delay mental development, decreased mental activity, children over 3 years old are recommended to take 2-3 times a day, course use is 14-30 days.

-2. At various pathologies nervous system, which can occur with hyperactivity, excessive agitation and sleep problems, children under 3 years of age are recommended to give glycine 50 mg 2-3 times / day, the duration of admission is 7-10 days.
-Then the dosage is reduced to 50 mg of glycine 1 time / day, course application is 7-10 days.
-Children from 3 years old - 100 mg of glycine 2-3 times / day, lasting 7-14 days.
-With appropriate indications, the intake of Glycine can be extended up to 1 month.
+2. At various pathologies nervous system, which can occur with hyperactivity, excessive agitation and sleep problems, children under 3 years of age are recommended to be given glycine 50 mg 2-3 times a day, the duration of administration is 7-10 days.
+Then the dosage is reduced to 50 mg of glycine 1 time/day, course use for 7-10 days.
+Children from 3 years old - 100 mg of glycine 2-3 times a day, for 7-14 days.
+For appropriate indications, Glycine intake can be extended up to 1 month.

-It is rather problematic to predict the time of the appearance of the desired effect, since the effect of the drug also depends on the individual specifics of the child's body.
+Predicting the time of appearance of the desired effect is quite problematic, since the effect of the drug also depends on the individual specifics of the child’s body.

 How to take glycine for children

-For children after a year, glycine is taken sublingually (the tablet is placed under the tongue) or buccal (the tablet is placed in the mouth, behind the cheek or upper lip).
+Children after one year take glycine sublingually (the tablet is placed under the tongue) or buccally (the tablet is placed in the mouth, behind the cheek or upper lip).

-At the age from birth to 1 year old, the child will not be able to slowly dissolve the pill, so it must be crushed into powder, dipped in a pacifier and given to the baby, or diluted in 1 teaspoon of water.
-Immediately after taking Glycine, it is not advisable to add water to the child so that the drug can be absorbed in the oral cavity.
+From birth to 1 year of age, the child will not yet be able to slowly dissolve the tablet, so it needs to be crushed into powder, dip a pacifier in it and give it to the baby, or dilute the powder in 1 teaspoon of water.
+Immediately after taking Glycine, it is not advisable to give the child additional water so that the drug has time to be absorbed in the oral cavity.

-During the period of taking Glycine, parents need to monitor the child's reaction to the drug, evaluate even the smallest changes in the baby's behavior and immediately inform the doctor about it.
+While taking Glycine, parents need to monitor the child’s reaction to the drug, evaluate even the smallest changes in the baby’s behavior and immediately report this to the doctor.

 What is the difference between drugs with glycine

-Domestic pharmaceutical market glycine is represented by several trade names drugs.
-The most popular of these are:
+On the domestic pharmaceutical market glycine is represented by several trade names drugs.
+The most popular of them are:

 • Glycine (OZONE) 200 mg;